vincentvilo/ocr-stats-recorder/README.md

 3. Start "range_recorder" by clicking on the desktop shortcut OR navigating to "dist/range_recorder/range_recorder.exe"
     * If starting the program creates a "dangerous file" prompt, click "More info," then click "Run anyway".
 4. Wait for program to output "RANGE RECORDER HAS STARTED!"
-5. Start practicing!
+5. Start practicing with the speed of your choice!
 Range scores are recorded in "dist/range_recorder/output_files/scores.csv" while the recorder window is open.
     * You only have to run the program once for multiple trials.
+    * Program does not currently work for the "Streak" mode and only works for the "Speed" mode (shoot 30 bots on easy, medium, or hard)
 6. To exit out of the recorder, press 'ESC' before/after shooting the "START" button in-game.

 Scores are saved in "dist/range_recorder/output_files/_allscores.csv"